deta-aditya/dotnetdemo/README.md

 ### TemperatureConverterFSharp

-An implementation demo of temperatur converter using one of the *best* language out there: F#.
+An implementation demo of temperature converter using one of the *best* language out there: F#.
 Look at how elegant and succinct it is!